dhozil/genlayer-news-sentiment-oracle/README.md

 # 📰 Build a News Sentiment Oracle on GenLayer — Tutorial

-What we’re building: An Intelligent Contract that fetches live news, analyzes sentiment, and stores the result on-chain — all without a centralized oracle.
+What we're building: An Intelligent Contract that fetches live news, analyzes sentiment, and stores the result on-chain — all without a centralized oracle.

 Why this is powerful: Traditional smart contracts cannot read news.
 GenLayer contracts can — and multiple AI validators independently verify the sentiment before reaching consensus.